Yacnnn/MVGCCA/README.md

 ```
 python3 run_mvgcca_grid_search_evaluation.py --task tfr '--date' April_23_2021_01h05m53s
 ```
-This command will evaluate the differents run on April_23_2021_01h05m53s.
-It will print the precision, recall and mrr metrics each epochs saved  and this for all run.
+This command will evaluate the different run on April_23_2021_01h05m53s.
+It will print the precision, recall and mrr metrics each epoch saved and this for all run.

 #### Mnist2views Classsification